Surajkumar4-source/Kubernetes-Cluster-Setup-For-Ubuntu-22.04.5-LTS/README.md

 ---

-## Kubernetes Quickstart Cluster Implementation for Rocky Linux
+## Kubernetes Quickstart Cluster Implementation for Ubuntu

 ### Introduction
 Kubernetes is a powerful open-source system for automating the deployment, scaling, and management of containerized applications.
 It provides a platform for managing distributed systems, ensuring high availability, scalability, and reliability.
 This repository provides a step-by-step guide for setting up a **Kubernetes cluster on Rocky Linux**, making it easier for developers and system administrators to deploy and manage their Kubernetes environment.